snyderjo/Neural-Network-Tutorial/index.md

 These are called in the module
 * `neuralNets`

 All of the above are packaged into `nnfiles`, which is called in `MNIST test.ipynb` to estimate a fully-connected neural network on the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).
-I was able to achieve a 95% accuracy!
+I was able to achieve [95% accuracy](https://github.com/snyderjo/Neural-Network-Tutorial/blob/master/MNIST%20test.ipynb)!

 This was among my first projects in python and git.